AsteriHoku/NextCard/NextCard/Readme.md

 ##### HomeCareController.cs
 This will get used in the future when List type options include housework.
 It currently includes a static list of these tasks.

 ##### ExercisesController.cs
+This will get used in the future when List type options include more that I need to distinguish exercises.

 ##### SelfCareController.cs
+This will get used in the future when List type options include self care.

 #### Models: